wevote/WeVoteServer/README.md

 # README for WeVoteServer

 This WeVoteServer repository contains a Python/Django-powered API endpoints server.
-We take in ballot data from Google Civic API, Vote Smart, MapLight, TheUnitedStates.io and the Voting Information Project.
+We take in ballot data from Google Civic API, Ballotpedia, Vote Smart, MapLight, TheUnitedStates.io and the Voting Information Project.
 We then serve it up to voters, and let voters Support/Oppose and Like ballot items.
 We are also building tools to capture and share voter guide data.